331133

 EPS and free cash flow tell us whether a company was profitable while growing revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit a company makes compared to how much money the business raised (debt and equity).

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Unfortunately, over the last two years, Power Integrations's ROIC has averaged a 7.6 percentage point decrease each year.
-We like the job Power Integrations's management has done historically but are concerned ROIC has declined recently, perhaps a symptom of waning business opportunities to invest profitably.
+Unfortunately, Power Integrations's ROIC significantly decreased over the last few years.
+We like what management has done historically but are concerned its ROIC is declining, perhaps a symptom of waning business opportunities to invest profitably.

 We were impressed by how significantly Power Integrations blew past analysts' EPS expectations this quarter.
-That stood out as a positive in these results.
-On the other hand, its revenue guidance for next quarter missed analysts' expectations and its operating margin shrunk.
-Overall, this was a mixed quarter for Power Integrations.
-The stock is flat after reporting and currently trades at $78.29 per share.
+We were also glad its revenue outperformed Wall Street's estimates.
+On the other hand, its operating margin regrettably fell.
+Zooming out, we think this was still a decent, albeit mixed, quarter, showing that the company is staying on track.
+The stock is flat after reporting and currently trades at $70.17 per share.

 Is Now The Time?